andb0t/MLlab/docs/README.md

 ```

 #### Linear Regression
 MLlab provides several algorithms for regression tasks.
 The most basic is the linear regression.
-It is designed to fit data with a underlying linear dependencies on an arbitrary dimensional set of features.
+It is designed to fit data with an underlying linear dependencies on an arbitrary dimensional set of features.

 ```scala
 val reg = new LinearRegressor()